datahub-project/datahub/docs/api/tutorials/creating-users-and-groups.md

 ### Upsert User

-Save this `user.yaml` to your local.
+Save this `user.yaml` as a local file.

 ```yaml
 - id: bar@acryl.io